meetvivek/EcomCart-Django/README.md

 - **Pagination**: Navigate through multiple pages of products.
 - **Persistent Cart**: Utilizes browser localStorage to store cart items across page reloads.
 - **Order Management**: When an order is placed, it is saved as an instance of the Order model.
+- **Admin Customization**: Customized the Django admin panel to manage product and order data efficiently.

 ## Technologies Used